Minki I and Minki II

 spare wheel and whole boot floor could be lowered.
 We achieved

-nearly Rover 100 levels of boot space, amazing in a
+nearly Rover 100 levels of boot space, amazing in a Mini!

 The rear bulkhead was removed and replaced by a frame, that allowed for a split folding rear seat, based on modified Rover 100 components.
 A very practical arrangement, particularly as the rear of a standard Mini becomes almost impenetrable with larger than standard front seats!